Xabaril/AspNetCore.Diagnostics.HealthChecks/src/HealthChecks.Neo4jClient/README.md

 # Neo4j Health check

-This healthCheck checks the status of a database in a neo4j DBMS using the BOLT protocol to establish a connection
+This health сheck verifies the status of a database in a neo4j DBMS using the BOLT protocol to establish a connection

+This library uses the [Neo4jClient](https://www.nuget.org/packages/Neo4jClient/) package to connect to the database

 # Sample